tiwarylab/af2rave/docs/usage.feature.rst

     import af2rave.feature
     fs = af2rave.feature.FeatureSelection("path/to/pdb/files")

 The second step is to apply filters.
-Currently, the only implemented filter is the RMSD filter.
+The set of implemented filters currently includes two chemistry-based filters and one RMSD filter.
+Under chemistry-based filters, the method ``peptide_bond_filter()`` ensures that the residues in a single chain follow peptide bond lengths, and the method ``steric_clash_filter()`` filters out the structures that contain steric clashes between a non-bonded pair of heavy atoms.
+On the other hand, the ``rmsd_filter()`` method handles misfolded and other biophysically non-relevant conformations.
-The method ``rmsd_filter()`` will return a mask, which is a list of pdb names, that will remain in the selection.
+All the filter methods will return a mask, which is a list of pdb names, that will remain in the selection.
 The users are welcome to implement their own filters and intersect the masks.

 Then ``apply_filter`` will remove all the structures that are not in the mask.